MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopyjob-getnoprogresstimeout.md

 ---
 title: IBackgroundCopyJob GetNoProgressTimeout method
 description: Retrieves the length of time that the service tries to transfer the file after a transient error condition occurs.
-If there is progress, the timer is reset. ms.assetid: '3C31A15B-62EF-4807-8EC3-78BAEA3E23AE'
+If there is progress, the timer is reset. ms.assetid: 3C31A15B-62EF-4807-8EC3-78BAEA3E23AE
+keywords:
+- GetNoProgressTimeout method
+- GetNoProgressTimeout method, IBackgroundCopyJob interface
-keywords: ["GetNoProgressTimeout method", "GetNoProgressTimeout method, IBackgroundCopyJob interface", "IBackgroundCopyJob interface, GetNoProgressTimeout method"]
+- IBackgroundCopyJob interface, GetNoProgressTimeout method
 topic_type:
 - apiref
 api_name: